 It’s not too late to plants some yummy greens this fall!

-As fall is rapidly approaching here in Wisconsin, I’m devastated by the thought that summer is coming to an end.
-But luckily, the gardening season is far from over!
-We are starting to think about sowing new crops of greens to get us hopefully to November.
-That means 3 more months of fresh greens that we can enjoy from our salad garden!
+Fall is rapidly approaching here in Wisconsin, and I’m devastated by the thought that summer is coming to an end.
+But luckily, my gardening season is far from over; we are starting to sow new crops of my favorite varieties I can grow in colder months, including the three best salad greens to grow in your garden.
+We’re planning on being able to harvest even into November, which means three more months of fresh greens for garden-to-table recipes!

-My top three greens that rarely fail me are and are quite versatile depending here you live are Romaine, Spinach and Arugula.
-All three greens offer a different taste and nutritional properties to keep your salad or meals diverse!
+The top three salad greens to grow in your garden that have rarely failed me, are quite versatile in recipes, and taste especially delicious when they’re fresh-picked are Romaine, Spinach and Arugula.
+All three salad greens offer a different taste and nutritional properties to keep your salad or meals diverse, so experiment with your garden-to-table recipes to find out how you like to eat each kind of green!

-Locate a pot, window box, container of your choice or raised bed if you have one available.
-Make sure there are drainage holes in your window boxes or container of choice.
+Locate a pot, window box, container of your choice, or raised bed if you have one available.
+Make sure there are drainage holes in whatever type of planting situation you choose.

 Decide what type of greens you want to try first.
 You can start with a packet of seeds or seedlings depending on what you can find at your local nursery.
-I prefer to start greens by seed, however, if you are new try experimenting!
-Both are great options.
+I prefer to start greens by seed, however, if you are new try experimenting and want the reliability of a seedling, both are great options.

-Baker Creek is a great option for purchasing seeds if you are a beginner.
+True Leaf Market is a great option for purchasing high-quality organic seeds if you are a beginner.

-Water in your seeds or seedlings.
-Salad greens love to be moist but not wet.
+As soon as you plant your seed or seedlings, water them.
+Salad greens love to be moist, but not wet.
 You will need to check your salad container daily and be diligent about watering when necessary.
 Lettuce seeds do not like to be dry, especially before they sprout.

 Salad containers are the gift that keeps giving.
 You can harvest the tiny greens as micro-greens or let them grow to a more full size for the plant.
 The seed packet will provide you with some direction on size and days to maturity.
-You can start to harvest the outside leaves first and enjoy a delicious salad or hearty spinach pasta.
+You can start to harvest the outside leaves first and enjoy a delicious salad with one of my quick and easy salad dressing recipes!

-A mentor of mine recently pointed out another benefit to growing greens.
-I think it is an important reminder to share as we’ve become detached from where and how our food ends up on our plates.
+A mentor of mine recently pointed out another benefit to growing greens: everything you grow at your home reduces your carbon footprint.
+I think it is an important reminder to share, because most of us have become detached from where and how our food ends up on our plates.

-I encourage you to try even a small salad container at your home.
-Watch and enjoy the miracle of a tiny seed turning into a nourishing meal right before your eyes.
+I encourage you to try your hand a growing even a small salad container at your home.
+Watch and enjoy the miracle of a tiny seed turning into a nourishing meal right before your eyes!
+Not ready for that kind of commitment?
+Microgreens are a super-versatile way to get more greens into your life and I have never seen anyone be unsuccessful at growing them.
+Hamama Greens has the cutest countertop setups, and you can grow these year-round.

-Revel in tasty greens chock-full of vitamins and minerals!
+Salad greens are chock-full of vitamins and minerals!

 - Rich in Magnesium